The Schnees and associatesSee Winter and Weiss' tropes above and Jacques' tropes in the villain's section.

 The youngest Schnee child.

-- Adaptational Nice Guy: He is actually supportive to his sister and is devastated to learn that she died.
+- Adaptational Nice Guy: He is actually supportive to his sisters and is devastated to learn that Weiss died.

 - The Bus Came Back: He returns in Cold.